jbauers/doc-docs/docs/structure.md

 ## "Pull" example

-Add all projects you'd like to generate documentation of as `.gitmodules`, and optionally adjust `compose_modules.yml` if you'd also like to generate markdown from source code (see [modules](modules.md)).
-Running `run.sh` on the current directory will then generate all documentation as static files.
-Rsync them to a basic Nginx machine (or keep them locally to yourself).
+Add all projects you'd like to generate documentation of as `.gitmodules`, under one umbrella dir.
+Adjust `IN_DIR=/path/to/umbrella` and modules in `.env` and run `run.sh`.

 ## "Push" example